Rasam22/TripPackager/README.md

 1. Clone the repository from : https://github.com/rasam22/TripPackager using command "git clone https://github.com/rasam22/TripPackager".

-2. Create a virtual environment using command "virtualenv virtual_env_name" and then type command "source virtual_env_name/bin/activate".
+2. Create a virtual environment using command "virtualenv virtual_env_name" and then type command "source virtual_env_name/bin/activate" to activate your virtual env.

 3. Install requirements for local setup using command "pip3 install -r localReq.txt".